Home

 It was forever silent except for the background sounds.

-Investigation, of course, would confirm that this attack was done by the North Bay killer now known as The Zodiac.
+Investigation, of course, would confirm that this attack was done by the North Bay killer now known as The ZODIAC.

 Napa carwash payphone